davidraker/volttron-lib-modbus-driver/README.md

     The following columns are required for each row:

-    * Volttron Point Name - The name by which the platform and agents running on the platform will refer to this point.
-For instance, if the Volttron Point Name is HeatCall1 (and using the example device configuration above) then an agent would use pnnl/isb2/hvac1/HeatCall1 to refer to the point when using the RPC interface of the actuator agent.
+    * Volttron Point Name - The name by which the platform and agents will refer to this point.

     * Units - Used for meta data when creating point information on the historian.

-    * Modbus Register - A string representing how to interpret the data register and how to read it from the device.
+    * Modbus Register - A string representing how to interpret the binary format of the data register.
 The string takes two forms:

         * “BOOL” for coils and discrete inputs.

         * A format string for the Python struct module.
-See the Python3 Struct docs for full documentation.
+See the [Python3 Struct docs](http://docs.python.org/3/library/struct.html) for full documentation.
 The supplied format string must only represent one value.
 See the documentation of your device to determine how to interpret the registers.
 Some Examples:

         * “>f” - A big endian 32-bit floating point number.